All Episodes

 U.S. scientists say that they have determined that vasectomies might place some men at risk for an unusual form of dementia.

-Northwestern University uh researchers discovered men with primary progressive aphasia, which is a neurological disease in which people have trouble recalling and understanding words.
+Northwestern University researchers discovered men with primary progressive aphasia, which is a neurological disease in which people have trouble recalling and understanding words.

-And if now we've got vasectomy research showing that there is dementia in men, the inability to retain and understand certain words like take out the trash, stop following so closely.
+And if now we've got vasectomy research showing that there's dementia in men, the inability to retain and understand certain words like take out the trash, stop following so closely, you never listen to me.

-And by the way, the professor on this is a woman, psychiatry professor Sandra Weintraub, principal investigator in the study, began investigating a possible link between vasectomies and primary progressive aphasia, when one of her male patients connected the onset of his language problem at age 43 to the period after his vasectomy.
+And by the way, the professor on this is a woman, psychiatry professor Sandra Weintraub, principal investigator in the study, began investigating a possible link between vasectomies and primary progressive aphasia when one of her male patients connected the onset of his language problem at age 43 to the period after his vasectomy.

-Uh Wine Traub and her colleagues surveyed 47 men with PPA and 57 men with no impairment.
+Weintraub and her colleagues surveyed 47 men with PPA and 57 men with no impairment.

 And this is where the stats come in.

-40% of the men with PPA, the disease had had the surgery.
+40% of the men with PPA, the disease, had had the surgery.

-That's a huge difference, so they may be on to something there.
+So they may be onto something there.

-Now, bodyguard claims he could be the father of Anna Nicole Smith's baby.
+Now, Bodyguard claims he could be the father of Anna Nicole Smith's baby.

 What is this?